 NILA takes a hands-on approach to training and mentoring immigration attorneys seeking to improve their federal litigation capacity.
 We believe in learning by doing and that attorneys are stronger together.
 Furthermore, we understand that federal court can be daunting for attorneys who are new to federal court as well as for seasoned attorneys who are filing a new type of federal court case.

 NILA’s co-counseling program allows existing immigration counsel to learn or improve litigation skills while having legal expertise and support to present the strongest case possible.
 Cases in the program are governed by an agreement that dictates, among other issues, the responsibilities and tasks of each counsel, work product deadlines, and fee recovery.
 In general, NILA serves as lead counsel for cases in the program.

 - Articulate why they will benefit professionally or personally from having NILA as co-counsel;

 - Obtain client consent to NILA serving as a co-counsel in the case;

-- Abide by the terms of the co-counsel agreement; and
+- Abide by the terms of a mutually-agreed upon co-counsel agreement; and

-- Agree to complete a services evaluation at the end of the case.
+- Agree to complete a short evaluation of the program.

 How to Apply: